See a list of chapters.

 men call the Ogress, and who dwells alone and upright, ambushed in a

 narrow temple.
-Amongst the fellahs and the Bedouins of the
+Among the fellahs and the Bedouins of the

-nights to issue from her temple, and devour men; and none of them
+nights to issue from her temple, and devour men.
+None of them

 would willingly venture near her dwelling at this late hour.
 But